 2. How to get my baby to sleep for longer:

-The one big reason why your baby don’t sleep for long periods is because he is unable to resettle back to sleep.
+The one big reason why your baby doesn’t sleep for long periods is that he is unable to resettle back to sleep.
 We all have a sleep cycle.
 When we sleep, we go in and out of sleep and even wake up a few times, but because we can resettle back to sleep, we don’t remember waking up in the first place.
 An adult’s sleep cycle is 90 minutes and a baby’s cycle is 45 minutes.
 When a baby only sleeps for 45 minutes and is unable to go back to sleep, he catnaps.

-- Get rid of sleep associations like dummies, rocking to sleep, patting to sleep, feeding to sleep and co-sleeping.
+- Get rid of sleep associations like dummies, rocking to sleep, patting to sleep, feeding to sleep, and co-sleeping.
 When babies rely on sleep association in order to go to sleep, they will need it to resettle back to sleep which will always involve YOU. that’s what you want to change.

 - Make your baby’s room very dark during the day.
 When he wakes between sleep cycles and there is nothing to focus on because it’s too dark, he has a better chance to resettle and go back to sleep.
-The dark room will also increase Melatonin levels in the body which will definitely improve sleep.
+The darkroom will also increase Melatonin levels in the body which will definitely improve sleep.

 - Your baby must fall asleep in his cot, NOT in your arms